Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

 We want to construct an effective Lagrangian for a bosonic system with two sites of volume $V=L^D$ each \cite{furutani2022quantum}.
 The corresponding Lagrangian density is made of three terms:

 The first and the second term are given by

-where $\Phi_k(t)$ is a complex time-dependent field describing the bosons in one of the sites ($k=1,2$) and $g$ is the coupling constant.
-It is important to stress that the spatial dependence of the field $\Phi_k(t)$ is encoded only in the subindex $k$.
-The third term phenomenologically introduces tunneling (hopping) and it is given by
+where $\Phi_k(t)$ is a complex time-dependent field describing the bosons in one of the sites ($k=1,2$) and $g_0$ is the coupling constant.
+It is important to stress that the spatial dependence of the field $\Phi_k(t)$ is encoded only in the subindex $k$. {\cblue If we assume that the wavefunctions of the two sites have small overlapping in the barrier region, we can write} the third term, which phenomenologically introduces tunneling (hopping), {\cblue as}

 the constant $J$ is connected to the exchange of particles between the two sites.
 Integrating in space the Lagrangian density one obtains the Lagrangian \cite{furutani2022quantum}

 where the new renormalized functions describing the system are